strangelove-ventures/mandrake/packages/utils/TYPE_REFACTORING_PLAN.md

    - Updated imports in server.ts, manager.ts, and transport/index.ts
    - Fixed all tests to work with the new type structure

+### Provider Package (COMPLETED)

+We have successfully completed the provider package refactoring:

+1. ✅ Moved all provider types to the utils package:
+   - Base provider types (`ProviderImplConfig`, `MessageStream`, `MessageStreamChunk`, etc.)
+   - Error types (`IProviderError`, `INetworkError`, etc.)
+   - Provider-specific types for Anthropic, Ollama, and XAI
+   - Model-related types (model IDs and descriptors)

+2. ✅ Resolved naming conflicts with existing types:
+   - Renamed `ProviderConfig` to `ProviderImplConfig` to avoid conflict with schema types
+   - Used type imports to handle ProviderType from schemas

+3. ✅ Updated the provider package to use the new types:
+   - Implemented error classes based on error interfaces
+   - Updated BaseProvider to implement IProvider interface
+   - Created proper re-exports for backward compatibility
+   - Fixed tests to work with the new type structure

 ### Next Steps

-1. Proceed with Provider package refactoring:
+1. Proceed with Session package refactoring:
-   - Move provider base types to utils
+   - Move session types to utils
-   - Move provider-specific types to utils
+   - Move message types to utils
-   - Move model types to utils
+   - Move prompt types to utils

-2. Continue with Session and API packages in order
+2. Continue with API package

 3. Ensure comprehensive test coverage for all refactored components